 To adopt or buy a Scottish terrier, it’s wise to do some legwork and research.
 By searching first for rescue groups in your area, you may be able to provide a fresh start for a Scottie.
 Rescues and shelters often have dogs of all ages that are in need of a new home.

-If you want to start molding your Scottie from puppyhood, find a reputable breeder that can provide you health history, personality insights, and other information to help you pick the right puppy for you.
+If you want to start training your Scottie from puppyhood, find a reputable breeder that can provide you health history, personality insights, and other information to help you pick the right puppy for you.

 - Scottie Kingdom Rescue